archivesunleashed/aut-docs/docs/usage.md

 ```

 Create a new notebook by clicking "New" (near the top right of the Jupyter
-homepage) and select "Python 3" from the drop down list.
+homepage) and select "Python 3" from the drop-down list.

 The notebook will open in a new window.
 In the first cell enter: